permutationlock/avengl_triangle/README.md

 ./build watch
 ```

-The project will build adn run and watch for changes to source files.
+The project will build and run while the build system watches for changes to
+the files source files.
-If a file in the root of `src/` is modified, then the game will close,
+If a file in the root of `src/` is modified, then the application will close,
 rebuild, and run.
 However, if changes are made to files in
 `src/game/`, they will hot reload into the running executable.